Skip to main content

 "Evidence."
 She muttered.

 "Yes, nothing can be believed without evidence, understood?"
-Aniruddha says putting her hand gently on her head.
+Aniruddha says, putting her hand gently on her head.
 "Got it," Bondita smiled.
-The grandfather clock in the hall room started donging.
-Bondita still did not know how to count, but according to the sound of the clock, she organized her daily activities, "Look what happened!
+The grandfather clock in the hall started chiming.
+Bondita still did not know how to count, but according to the sound of the clock, she organised her daily activities, "Look what happened!
 You delayed Bondita’s chores.”
 Aniruddha removed his hand from her head.
 She shook her head and said,

 "Boro Thakurpo would be back from college any minute.
 Look at you, you summoned Bondita and wasted her time."
 She ran away towards the kitchen as Aniruddha stood there a little dazed.
 When did he summon Bondita?